wowserhq/wowser/README.md

    npm install
    ```

-4. Install [StormLib](https://github.com/timkurvers/blizzardry#mpq) and [BLPConverter](https://github.com/timkurvers/blizzardry#blp), which are used to handle Blizzard's game files.
+4. Install [StormLib] and [BLPConverter], which are used to handle Blizzard's
+   game files.

-5. Run `npm run gulp` which will automatically build the project when source files change.
+5. Run `npm run gulp` which will automatically build the project when source
+   files change.

-6. To utilize raw TCP connections a WebSocket proxy is required for JavaScript clients.
+6. To utilize raw TCP connections a WebSocket proxy is required for JavaScript
+   clients.

-   [Websockify](https://github.com/kanaka/websockify/) can - among other things - act
-   as a proxy for raw TCP sockets.
+   [Websockify] can - among other things - act as a proxy for raw TCP sockets.

    For now, you will want to proxy both port 3724 (auth) and 8129 (world).
+Use a
-If your server is on the same machine as your client, use a different set of ports.
+   different set of ports if your server is on the same machine as your client.

    ```shell
    node_modules/.bin/websockify 3724 host:3724